-Besides the above, the directors are not aware of any other material event which occurred after the reporting date and up to the date of this report.
+The directors are not aware of any other material event which occurred after the reporting date and up to the date of this report.

 The directors are not aware of any material changes that may adversely impact the company.
-The directors are also not aware of any material non-compliance with statutory or regulatory requirements or any pending changes to legilation which may affect the company.
+The directors are also not aware of any material non-compliance with statutory or regulatory requirements or any pending changes to legislation which may affect the company.